ulan/javascript-agent-memory/explainer.md

 Another security related constraint that we set for our API is that it must not leak the size of foreign origin resources.
 Specifically, opaque response data from the Fetch API must not be included in the result.
-Note that this issue [is currently blocking](https://github.com/mozilla/standards-positions/issues/85#issuecomment-426382208) an alternative [proposal](https://github.com/WICG/performance-memory/blob/master/explainer.md) for a memory measurement API that reports the process memory.
+Note that this issue [is currently blocking](https://github.com/mozilla/standards-positions/issues/85#issuecomment-426382208) another [proposal](https://github.com/WICG/performance-memory/blob/master/explainer.md) for a memory measurement API that reports the process memory.
 What is different in our proposal is that it accounts only the JavaScript memory instead of the process memory.
 We expect that most implementations do not allocate opaque response data on the JavaScript heap (because the body field of an opaque response [is set to null](https://fetch.spec.whatwg.org/#concept-filtered-response-opaque-redirect) by the spec).
 So for most implementation this is not an issue.
 Other implementations are required to throw a `SecurityError` exception if opaque response data is present on the JavaScript heap.